Agenda

 • How your company may be inadvertently enabling data theft and subsequent identity fraud through its data practices

-• We’ll share a three-step model to enhance your data awareness and mitigate your risk of data theft as you continue to receive and process new information against a backdrop of emerging threats and increasing data regulation
+• How adopting a three-step model to enhance your data awareness with evidence-based discovery helps mitigate your risk of data theft amid emerging threats and increasing data regulation

 A day in the life of 'YOUR' sensitive data